mapninja/Earthsys144/week07/README.md

 ### [04 - TURN IN BONUS LAB - Tree Labeling in QGIS](04_TURN_IN_BONUS_LAB_tree_labeling_in_qgis.md)

-This bonus turn-in asks students to contribute 10 additional labeled grid cells for up to 10 extra points added to their quarter total.
+This bonus turn-in asks students to randomly select 20 candidate grid cells from the MORTALITREE fire dataset and label trees in the first 5 suitable cells for up to 10 extra points added to their quarter total.
 It introduces tree crown labeling workflows that support training data creation for machine learning.

 ## What to Expect in the Individual Lab Documents